 Diffusion models have become the state-of-the-art across a wide range of generative tasks, including images~\citep{dalle,ldm,imagen,sd3,flux}, audio~\citep{audio,veo}, and video~\citep{video,sora,veo}.
 Most of this progress has been driven by \emph{continuous} diffusion models, where Gaussian noise is gradually added in pixel or latent space and then reversed by a learned denoiser~\citep{sohl2015deep,ddpm}.
 Recently, however, \emph{discrete} diffusion has emerged as a powerful alternative, showing superior performance in modeling categorical distributions such as text~\citep{sedd,mdlm,md4,llada,adlm} and images~\citep{md4,mmada}.
 Discrete diffusion further enables a unified framework for both image and text generation, supporting multimodal generation and editing.

 Beyond unification, discrete diffusion offers several advantages over continuous diffusion that are particularly relevant for posterior sampling.
 First, it achieves \emph{faster inference}, often generating high-quality samples in significantly fewer reverse steps~\citep{md4,udlm,reddit}.
 Second, it provides \emph{finer control}: the model predicts a normalized categorical distribution per token (e.g., a pixel or a patch), which decouples different parts of the image, unlike Gaussian diffusion where the entire image is coupled.
-Third, it enables \emph{training-free posterior sampling}: since the model outputs full conditional distributions at each step, these can be reweighted by the likelihood to yield a better posterior estimate posterior~\citep{g2d2,sgdd}.
-This property unlocks precise image editing and solving inverse problems without additional training (\S\ref{sec-exps}), motivating our approach to use discrete diffusion model~\citep{mmada} as a prior.
+Third, it enables \emph{training-free posterior sampling}: since the model outputs full conditional distributions at each step, these can be reweighted by the likelihood to yield a better posterior estimate~\citep{g2d2,sgdd}.
+This property unlocks precise image editing and inverse problem solving without additional training (\S\ref{sec-exps}), motivating the use of discrete diffusion as a prior.

-State-of-the-art posterior samplers~\citep{psld,stsl,p2l,daps} use continuous diffusion as a prior.
+State-of-the-art posterior samplers~\citep{stsl,p2l,daps} use continuous diffusion as a prior.
 These approaches rely on guiding the reverse diffusion process using likelihood gradients in continuous latent spaces~\citep{psld,stsl,p2l,daps}.
 This is infeasible for \emph{discrete} diffusion due to non-differentiability in token space.
-Derivative-free discrete methods~\citep{svdd} inspired by reinforcement learning provide weak signals.
-G2D2~\citep{g2d2} uses Gumbel-softmax relaxation but it is limited to discrete tokens with continuous embeddings.
+Derivative-free discrete methods~\citep{svdd} inspired by reinforcement learning provide weak guidance.
+G2D2~\citep{g2d2} uses Gumbel-Softmax relaxation but it is limited to discrete tokens with continuous embeddings.
 SGDD~\citep{sgdd} introduces a split Gibbs sampler, but suffers from exponential complexity in sequence length~\citep{chewi2023log}.
-Moreover, these methods unmask tokens in \emph{random order}, which is suboptimal compared to adaptive decoding strategies in language modeling~\citep{mmada,adlm}.
+These methods unmask tokens in \emph{random order}, which is suboptimal compared to adaptive decoding strategies in language modeling~\citep{mmada,adlm}.
 These limitations underscore the need for a discrete diffusion posterior sampler with adaptive decoding, leveraging next-generation multimodal models~\citep{mmada,gemini}.